 Quick review of five computer generations

-Second Generation Computer: The computers of second generations are based on the inventions of transistor.
+Second Generation Computer: The computers of second generations are based on the inventions of the transistor.
 CDC-3600, IB-700, IBM-1401, ICL-1901 ect. are the example of second generation computer.

 Forth Generation Computer: In forth generation personal computers were developed.
 In this generation computers were installed almost at all commercial organizations, school, colleges, factories and offices.
 Intel-4004, Apples I & II, DCM-Spectrum are the example of forth generation of computer.

-Fifth Generation Computer: The computers, which can think and take decision like human beings have been characterized as fifth generation computers are also referred as thinking machines.
+Fifth Generation Computer: The computers, which can think and take decision like human beings have been characterized as a fifth generation computers are also referred as thinking machines.
 ULSIC (Ultra Large Scale Integrated Circuits) and AI (Artificial Intelligence) technology will be used in these computers.

 People also like

 - About Five Generation of Computer.

 - Learn about Software of Computer (What is, Types, Importance)